amfern/conveyor.js/README.md

 - removing system but leaving other systems that depend on it may cause issues: (ie: start engine -> remove system -> restart engine -> dependency system not found -> exception thrown).
 - systems can remove/add other systems during runtime, but they can't restart the engine, as it may cause stack overflow, solution: engine will restart it self after each cycle if system is added or removed(when unregisterSystem/registerSystem called set a restart flag to true).
 - add staticEntity as invalid entity names or give static entity special treatment.
-- and maybe rename KeyboardState to just keyboard, as it no longer represents a state.
 - create cleanup function for when component is destroyed.
-- never use same component instance for more then one entity, make core handle the creation of duplicated components each engine loop. ??? is it talking about static systems?
+- never use same component instance for more then one entity, make core handle the creation of duplicated components each engine loop. ??? is it talking about static systems? i believe so.
 - creating entity should allow the setting of initial components values.
-- in some systems we reset component each loop(HIDCombos) and in some we don't(Transform) how do we decide it, should it be unified(always reset or never)
-- make correct description for systems
 - should i make a system that benefits from IO immediate processing and Logic constant processing?
 - should we have something else to upgrade transformWorld beside hierarchy?
+- create this.name in system so we won't have to write the system name each time
 - update grunt-contrib-jasmine to newest version(this will require to upgrade jasmine as-well)
-- maybe separate HIDComboState into 2 systems one is registering the combos and is logic type the other is IO type and calculates the triggered combos
-- create this.name in system so we won't have to write the system name each time
 - update lodash and use _.now() instead of performance.now()
-- fix system's dependencies validation to check 'requiredDependencies' and allow non static system to depend ('dependencies') on static system - fix tests
 - if we move to DB for storing components we can elevate the use of of events. with events we can collect only the entities which component has been changed in relative to which components the system depends, and pass it to system so it could optionally iterate only over them instead of every thing(in addition all entities are passed)
-- collect all missing systems and remove them from the system to prevent bloating
+- make correct description for systems
+- CameraControl and PlayerControl should be replaced by initialy setting ActiveKeyBinds

 ### Develop Notes
 This engine works as a giant factory filled with conveyor belts, each component makes his way along the belt towards stops, the systems which modify the components based on other previous components related by entity.